splightcomponents/splight-push-component/README.md

 ## Description

-This action will look up all the Splight Components configuration files ("spec.json") present in your repository, and push each component using [Splight CLI](https://pypi.org/project/splight-cli/).
+This action will look up all the Splight Components configuration files ("spec.json") present in your repository, and push each component using the [Splight CLI](https://pypi.org/project/splight-cli/).

 ## Usage